Papel people: Origins

-The paternal lineage of the Papels is suggested to be incredibly distinct within the Guinean population, with E1-M33 discovered in high frequencies amongst the Papels.
+The paternal lineage of the Papels is suggested to be distinct within the Guinean population, with E1-M33 discovered in high frequencies amongst the Papels.
 L3e2b was more exclusively found in the Papel, this haplogroup resembles haplogroups found in East and Central Africa.
-These findings conclude that in the Papel history there was a migration from East Africa, and the conservation of this lineage is due to the short amount of time the Papels have been in Guinea Bissau, further suggesting that Papels have not been in Guinea Bissau for as long as previously believed.
+These findings conclude that in the Papel history there was a migration from East Africa, and the conservation of this lineage is due to the short amount of time the Papels have been in Guinea-Bissau, further suggesting that Papels have not been in Guinea-Bissau for as long as previously believed.

 The presence of U5b1b in the Papel population represented a possible genetic link to the Saami of Scandinavia and North African Berbers, suggested to be due to post-glacial expansion.
 This U5b1b lineage suggests expansion coming over the strait of Gibraltar, and developing into a local West African cluster.

-European Contact
+European contact

 1600–1700 AD

 The earliest contact between the Papel and European is dated to as early as the late 16th century.
-André Álvares de Almada singled out Bissau as a safe haven for the Portuguese, and routinely used it as a refuge for ships under attack from other Europeans. the King of Bissau, Equendé, was said to be a 'best friend' of the Portuguese due to an event in which Barreira encountered a King in Bissau in the year 1605.
+André Álvares de Almada singled out Bissau as a safe haven for the Portuguese and routinely used it as a refuge for ships under attack from other Europeans.
+The king of Bissau, Equendé, was said to be a 'best friend' of the Portuguese due to an event in which Barreira encountered a king in Bissau in the year 1605.
 The relationship as mentioned was pleasant with King Equendé ruling in 1663, relations were so friendly Lemos Coelho encouraged a movement of persons from Cacheu to Bissau due to the excellent treatment of Lançados in the Kingdom of Bissau.
 In 1680, Papel forces aided in the Portuguese liberation of the Cacheu Fort.

-Friendly relations carried on until the reign of King Bacompol Co (1687–1696).
-Evidenced by the exchanging of gifts between Fr.
+Friendly relations carried on until the reign of King Bacompol Co (1687–1696).Evidenced by the exchanging of gifts between Fr.
 Francisco de Pinhel and the king, friendly relations were to carry on for another six to seven years.
 The aware of the benefits of trade allowed all Europeans ships into his ports, an example was the French in which negotiations between the French official De la Courbe, and the king ending in the refusal of the construction of a French fort, construction of a trading factory was permitted, and south of the Gambia the kingdom became the French trading centre.
 Between 1685 and 1688 the French trading factory exported around 2,800 slaves from the area.
 The main exports traded between the kingdom and the Europeans were slaves, wax, and ivory.
-The trade was characteristic of a tax that all traders had to pay to the King of Bissau, all traders were subject to this tax whether they were Portuguese, French, American or English.
+The trade was characteristic of a tax that all traders had to pay to the king of Bissau, all traders were subject to this tax whether they were Portuguese, French, American or English.